Tunneling of bosonic qubits under local dephasing through microscopic approach: Derivation of the master equation

-Finally, we go back into Schr{\"o}dinger picture.
+where $\langle \el(t) \el(s) \rangle = \langle \er(t) \er(s) \rangle = g_0 e^{i \omega (t - s)}$.
+Now we perform the Markov approximation.
+This approximation assumes that the bath correlation time is much smaller than the typical time scale of the system, allowing us to replace $s$ with $t-s$, and to extend the upper limit of the integral to infinity.
+We can then solve the bath-integral correlation integrals as

+It is relevant to note that here we have taken a constant coupling distribution $g_X (\omega) = g_0, \; X=\{L, R\}$, but in this specific case we would have obtained a similar result with a Lorentzian distribution, leading to a constant coefficient that would depend on the specific features of the distribution, namely its center and its width.
+Clarified this, we go back into Schr{\"o}dinger picture.
 In order to do this, we apply once again the approximation for small deformations, thus obtaining the following time evolution for the system density matrix